flaneurette/tiny-shop/README.md

 - payment/paypal/paypal.csv|json

 This file contains the PayPal information.
 Upon installation, the PayPal e-mailadress will be asked and is written to this file.
-Further information could be chnaged manually, such as return pages and cencellation pages.
+Further information could be changed manually, such as return pages and cancellation pages.

 - Currencies.csv|json